Can Rabbits Eat Garlic?

 No, rabbits should not have garlic.

-It’s very harmful to their immune system and can lead to many dangerous health conditions.
+It harms their immune system and can lead to many dangerous health conditions.

 Garlic is very toxic to the overall health of rabbits as it causes Hemolytic anemia, Diarrhea, and Uneaten cecotropes, among other health conditions to rabbits.